 Los Angeles is home to many literary publications.
-Journals abound.
+Online and print journals abound.
 Even a nationally renown book review.
-This includes several esteemed literary journals.
+This includes several journals with esteemed history.
 They publish Los Angeles writers, California writers, and writers from around the country and the world.
 Check them out.
 See what Los Angeles’ wordsmiths are up to.
 Fall in love and support the work these journals and reviews publish by subscribing or by making a charitable donation.

 About: Angels Flight • literary west is for writers and readers intrigued by [Los Angeles] and drawn to – or even repelled by – its charms.
 Angels Flight will tell stories in unconventional ways – at length, in a flash, in a fragment – with passion and edge.
 Angels Flight • literary west is a new vehicle to explore uncharted stories of Los Angeles and beyond.

 Genres Published: Fiction, Nonfiction, Poetry, Photography and Art

 Subgenres: Flash Fiction and Nonfiction, Humor and Excerpts

 Representative Authors: Ashaki M. Jackson, Xochitl-Julisa Bermejo, Mike Sonsken and Natasha Deón

 About: Angel City Review is a literary journal that is committed to bringing the cutting edge in fiction and poetry to a modern audience.
 They aim to present a diverse range of both writers and genres that run the gamut from experimental narratives to grittier fiction with a literary air.
 They are neither afraid of, nor do we stick to, any particular style of writing.
 Every issue will feature a couple of more established writers; however Their main goal is to provide an outlet for new and emerging authors with an emphasis on writers based in Los Angeles.
 The majority of the pages will be filled with work by authors who may be new to you and quite possibly are appearing in print for the first time.